erikaris/til/pyspark.md

 2. To start using PySpark, we have to import `pyspark` first.
 3. In addition to `pyspark`, there are:
     1. `pyspark.sql`: use for importing and creating `SparkSession`.
+    	1. `from pyspark import SparkSession`.
+	2. `from pyspark.sql.functions import round`.
     2. `pyspark.streaming`.
     3. `pyspark.ml`.